College of Social Sciences, UH Mānoa

 • Interest in public service

-Hawaiʻi Governor’s Office Internship Program
+Hawaiʻi Governor’s Office Internship Program (Spring Semester only)

 Hawaiʻi Lieutenant Governor’s Office Internship Program

-Hawaiʻi State Legislature (Spring Semester only) Internship Program
+Hawaiʻi State Legislature Internship Program (Spring Semester only)

 Hawaiʻi Judicial Internship Program